How to testify at public hearings

 We encourage you to come to the Capitol and testify on children's issues.
 YOU ARE THEIR VOICE AT THE CAPITOL.

-This fact sheet was originally drafted by Betty Gallo of Betty Gallo and Co., who has has been lobbying the Connecticut General Assembly for 20 years.
-Her clients include Advocates for Connecticut's Children and Youth (the partner organization to CT Voices for Children).
+This fact sheet was originally drafted by Betty Gallo of Betty Gallo and Co., who has has been lobbying the Connecticut General Assembly for more than 20 years.
+(Her clients include CT Voices for Children.)